 Fluorite Gemstone Microweave Anklet.
 These beaded gemstone anklets are unique one-of-a-kind creations.
-Stylish and durable on their own or stack them with one of our Kauai Puka Shell Anklets for a more complete look.
+Stylish and durable on their own or stack with one of our Kauai Puka Shell Anklets for a more complete look.
 These anklets are made to withstand outdoor activities and are water-friendly.
-This style is the microweave (smaller 4mm faceted beads) and is more delicate and dainty.
+This style is the microweave (made with smaller, 4mm faceted beads) and is more delicate and dainty.

 To ensure a proper fit, we strongly recommend measuring your actual ankle and ordering a size that will fit as snug as possible, as some stretching/settling (up to 1/8″) will occur.
 Note: Our microweave bracelets and anklets are smaller and thinner, so they demand greater care to avoid potential damage.

 - Small – fits up to an 8.5″ ankle.

 - Medium – fits up to a 9.5″ ankle.

 - Large – fits up to a 10.5″ ankle.

 Please contact us for sizes larger than 10.5″.